thebrumby/HotWalletClaimer/README.md

 If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot).
 You can join the HereWallet game using [this link](https://t.me/herewalletbot/app?startapp=3441967-village-85935).
 If you'd like to support me, use this link to make me your referrer, which helps me earn extra tokens.
 Thanks in advance for any support!

-#### Windows Users - Utilize WSL2 for a Seamless Experience:
+#### Windows 10 & 11 Users - Utilize WSL2 for a Seamless Experience:
-Windows Subsystem for Linux (WSL2) allows you to run a GNU/Linux environment directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
-This makes it an excellent choice for running this script in a Linux-like environment on Windows machines, as the commands and drivers detailed below can be utilized directly.
-Alternatively, watch the video below and consider using a cloud-based Linux server (12-month free trials are often available).
+For detailed instructions on setting up your environment using Windows Subsystem for Linux 2 (WSL2), please refer to our [Windows Setup](#windows) section.

 <a name="quick-start"></a>
 #### Linux Users - Quick Start (based on Ubuntu 20.04/22.04):